-See majestic bison, lovable llamas, leaping lemurs, and more as you visit Roers Zoofari in Vienna.
+See majestic bison, lovable llamas, leaping lemurs, and more as you visit Roers Zoofari in Vienna/Reston area.
 Enjoy feeding and petting sheep, goats, rabbits, and many more barnyard favorites!
-They have both a drive-through experience and even a recently re-opened walking tour where you can meet the beloved Waffles the Giraffe.
+They have both a drive-through experience and even a recently re-opened walking tour.
 You can enjoy feeding unique and exotic animals from the safety of your own vehicle, walking tours are located outdoors and maintain social distancing, and hand sanitizer stations are sprinkled throughout the grounds.

-The time has finally come where you can eat to your heart's content inside of our award-winning restaurants!
-Restaurants are now open at 50% capacity indoors, and existing outdoor dining remains open to patrons as well.
-Visitors are required to wear masks while walking through the inside of restaurants as well as in restrooms, but they can remove face coverings while seated at their designated table.
+Enjoy dine-in and takeout at our award-winning restaurants!
+Restaurants are now open at limited capacity indoors, and existing outdoor dining remains open to patrons as well.
+Visitors are required to wear masks while walking through the inside of restaurants as well as in restrooms.
 Whether you're on a gorgeous patio, charming "streetery," or enjoying the indoor ambiance, our restaurants are taking necessary precautions to keep you safe.
 Here are what a couple of our restaurants are doing:

 Trummer's Restaurant is offering both socially distanced patio seating and indoor seating to serve their New American cuisine, craft cocktails, and wine.
 Reservations must be made prior to guests' arrival.